 If you want a puppy from my kennel, my recommendation would be to check in with me every so often and inquire about my breeding plans.
 Also you can watch for litter announcements on my "Litters" web page.

 Keep in mind that the sale price of a Norwich is not the only financial thing that you should consider.
 You can expect to spend approximately $1,000 per year on the maintenance of a Norwich terrier - approximately $500 for annual dental cleanings with x-rays and another $500 for food, shots, etc.

 A reputable breeder will want the buyer, seller, and dog to - at least once - all be in the same place at the same time.

 But perhaps you mean a health guarantee regarding genetic problems?

 No one can guarantee the genetic health of a dog.
-I can only guarantee that I have health tested the parents ... and I do as much if not more health testing than any other Norwich breeder (see my list of health tests).
+I can only guarantee that I have health tested the parents and taken that information into account when making breeding decisions ... and I do as much if not more health testing than any other Norwich breeder (see my list of health tests).
 Everything else is up to the genetic "roll of the dice".

 I require a home visit by either myself or my representative to any prospective home.
 I want to make sure that the environment will be a good one for any puppy or dog.

 I require a veterinary reference if a buyer has had pets in the past.
 And I call the veterinary office and inquire about the prospective buyer.

 A co-ownership agreement gives me legal standing in case I need to go to court to protect the dog.
 If you are willing to do the things that I ask in my sales contract, you will never notice the difference between full ownership and co-ownership.
 I am happy to put you in touch with people who have purchased dogs from me in the past so that you can hear how co-ownership works.